Iota-School/nonvisual_data_science/nonvisual_data_representation/sections/categorical.md

 [<<< Previous](representing_data.md) | [Next >>>](indexing.md)
 # Exploring Categorical Data

 Categorical data is often represented visually using a bar or pie chart.
-However, it is also easily summarized in Pandas.
+However, it is also easily summarized in a Pandas series.
 In this section, we'll learn about approaches in Pandas that let us explore categorical data.

 For the rest of this workshop, we'll be using our Airbnb dataset.
 You can read the dataset into Pandas with the following command: